Speak to an expert

 The noise is so low, in fact, that it’s about the same as a whisper, the gentle hush of a library, or the sound of a breeze through leaves.

-But if you’re curious to learn how a heat pump produces noise and how much noise it produces, read on.
+If you’re curious to learn how a heat pump produces noise and how much noise it produces, read on.

 Why do heat pumps produce noise?